Business Loans

 2. Business failure score

-A numerical score between 1000 and 1880 that shows how likely it is that a business will fail through either formal or informal bankruptcy in the next 12 months.
+A business failure score is intended to predict how likely a business is to file for formal or informal bankruptcy in the next 12 months.
 Informal bankruptcy occurs when a debtor avoids paying off their debt without formally filing for bankruptcy because a lender decides that it will be too costly to collect that debt.
+A lower business failure score means a higher chance of bankruptcy.

 3. Payment index